Drone944/TerminalTrolly/README.md

-# Name
+# TerminalTrolly

-Greetings, Sneaker heads!
-Welcome to the [name] Challenge—a test of your problem-solving skills in the world of online retail.
+Greetings, Sneakerheads!
+Welcome to the TerminalTrolly Challenge—a test of your problem-solving skills in the web world.

 Imagine you're part of a team responsible for managing a trendy online shoe boutique.
 Unfortunately, our e-commerce platform has encountered unexpected technical issues, leaving customers unable to make purchases through the website.